swcarpentry/git-novice/_episodes/05-history.md

 ~~~
 {: .bash}

-If we want to see what we changed at different steps we can use `git diff`
+If we want to see the differences between older commits we can use `git diff`
-again, but with the notation `HEAD~1`, `HEAD~2`, and so on, to refer to old
+again, but with the notation `HEAD~1`, `HEAD~2`, and so on, to refer to them:
-commits:

 ~~~